-People today have different traditions with their Easter Eggs.
-Many families with children spent some fun hours together while they are blowing out the Eggs and decorate them in different colors.
-Gradually the custom with hiding Easter Eggs in the garden has become more spread too.
-These eggs can be both real eggs or chocolate eggs.
+Today, people have widely varying traditions with Easter eggs.
+Many families with children spend fun and entertaining hours together blowing out eggs and decorating them in different colors.
+The custom of hiding Easter eggs around the garden has also become more widespread over time.
+These Easter eggs can be both real eggs and chocolate eggs.

-Together with the first Easter Eggs with spring flowers, were also issued a set of four Easter Eggs with Blue Fluted motifs - palmette, flower, circle and meandering sprig.
-Today these four eggs are also popular collectibles.
+Along with the first Easter eggs featuring spring flowers, four Easter eggs with Blue Fluted motifs were also released - palmette, flower, circle and meandering sprig.
+These four Easter eggs are also popular collector's items today.

 2008 offered a yellow anemone, a blue pearl hyacinth, a white daisy and a bluetit.
 As a new thing, Royal Copenhagen made a single Easter Egg with a bird instead of flowers and it was a great success.
 So each year since 2009 there has been issued 2 Easter Eggs with flowers and 2 Easter Eggs with birds.
 2008 was also the first year in which Royal Copenhagen launched a spring bonbonniere on 17 cm, perfect for small chocolate Easter Eggs, a hyacinth or other decoration.
 The motif is fritillary.
 Together with the bonbonniere there was also issued a large Easter Egg on 10 cm in comparison to the normal Easter Eggs on 6 cm.
 The motif of this first large Easter Egg is a poppy anomone.

 The beautiful porcelain Easter Eggs from Royal Copenhagen in 2014 included 6 small Easter Eggs, one large Easter Egg, a lying bonbonniere and a standing bonbonniere.
-In 2014 spring birds were depicted on the Easter Eggs againg and it was a welcome return.
-The two Easter Eggs with birds depicts a swallow and a vibe.
+In 2014 spring birds were depicted on the Easter Eggs again and it was a welcome return.
+The two Easter Eggs with birds depicts a swallow and a lapwing.
 When the swallow arrives we now it is a clear sigh of spring.
-Swollows builds their nests in stables and under roofs, so when you wake up in the morning you can hear their lovely morning singing just outside your window.
-The vibe is easy to know becasue of the long feather on its head and its beautiful colours.
+Swallows builds their nests in stables and under roofs, so when you wake up in the morning you can hear their lovely morning singing just outside your window.
+The lapwing is easy to know because of the long feather on its head and its beautiful colours.

 The small 2017 Easter Eggs depicted two flowers, two butterflies and two birds.
 Crocus are some of the very first flowers to break through the soil and one of the Easter Eggs depicted a yellow crocus.
 The other Easter Egg with flowers depicted a beautiful violet.
 The Easter Eggs with birds depicted a waxwing sitting on naked branches which have just got their very first buds and a sparrow.
 There are several porcelain figurines of sparrows and with these you can make a lovely decoration with Easter Eggs and figurines together.
 Royal Copenhagen also launched an Easter Egg with pink butterfly and an Easter Egg with blue butterfly.
 The small Easter Eggs could be purchased in single boxes or in set of two.
 The 2017 Royal Copenhagen Easter collection also included a large Easter Egg with fritillary and two bonbonnieres - one lying bonbonniere with French Anemone and one standing bonbonniere with Narcissus.